abolz/CmdLine2/README.md

     bool debug = false;

     cli.Add(
-        // The first three parameters are mandatory.

         // 1)
         //
         // The 1st parameter is the name of the option.
 Multiple option names
         // may be separated by `|`.
 So the `debug` option might be specified as
         // `-d` or `--debug`.
+        //
         "d|debug",

         // 2)
         //
         // The 2nd parameter provides a short description of the option which
         // will be displayed in the automatically generated help message.
+        //
         "Enable debug output",

         // 3)
         //
-        // The 3rd parameter is the actual option parser which effectively takes
+        // The 3rd parameter is a combination of flags, which specify ow and how
-        // the string representation of the command line argument and is used to
+        // often the option might be specified on the command line and whether
-        // convert the option (or the options' argument - if present) into the
+        // the option takes an argument or not.
-        // target object.
-        // For now it should be sufficient to note that Var(T& target) is a
-        // convenience function which converts the string as given on the
-        // command line into an object of type `T` and assigns the result to the
-        // given target variable.
-        // More advanced usages of the parser will be described later. cl::Var(debug),

-        // 4)
         //
-        // The following parameter is optional and specifies how and how often
-        // the option might be specified on the command line and whether the
-        // option takes an argument or not.

         // The `Multiple` flag can be used to tell the parser that an option
         // may appear multiple times on the command line.
         // The default value for `Multiple` is `no`, i.e. the option may
-        // appear at most once on the command line. cl::Multiple::yes
+        // appear at most once on the command line.
+        //
+        cl::Multiple::yes
+        //
         // The `Arg` flag can be used to tell the parser whether the option
         // accepts an argument.
 The `optional` value means that an argument is
         // optional, i.e. both `--debug` and `--debug=on` or `--debug=false` are
         // valid.
         // The default value is `Arg::no`, i.e. an argument is not allowed.
+        //
         | cl::Arg::optional
+        //
         // There are more options which can be used to customize the syntax for
         // options.
 These are described later.
+        //

+        // 4)
+        //
+        // The 4th parameter is the actual option parser which effectively takes
+        // the string representation of the command line argument and is used to
+        // convert the option (or the options' argument - if present) into the
+        // target object.
+        //
+        // For now it should be sufficient to note that Var(T& target) is a
+        // convenience function which converts the string as given on the
+        // command line into an object of type `T` and assigns the result to the
+        // given target variable.
+        // More advanced usages of the parser will be described later.
+        //
+        cl::Var(debug)
     );

     // The next command adds an option which may be specified multiple times and
     // the argument of each occurence will be added to the `include_directories`